scverse/squidpy_notebooks/docs/source/auto_tutorials/tutorial_read_spatial.rst

 This tutorial shows how to store spatial datasets in :class:`anndata.AnnData`.

-Spatial molecular data comes in many different formats, and to date there is no one-size-fit-all solution for reading spatial data in python.
+Spatial molecular data comes in many different formats, and to date there is no one-size-fit-all solution for reading spatial data in Python.
 Scanpy already provides a solution for Visium Spatial transcriptomics data with the function :func:`scanpy.read_visium` but that is basically it.
 Here in Squidpy, we do provide some pre-processed (and pre-formatted) datasets,